-AMC continues to monitor the latest guidance from the Centers for Disease Control and Prevention (CDC) to safely reopen and welcome guests and volunteers into AMC spaces and activities.
+AMC continues to monitor the latest guidance from the Centers for Disease Control and Prevention (CDC) to welcome guests and volunteers into AMC spaces and activities.
 We expect to update practices and policies throughout the coming months, and it’s important to know the latest updates before you go whether you are attending an AMC activity or event or preparing to stay with us at one of our camps or lodges.
-We appreciate your patience as we continue to adapt to this changing situation.

-As we have all learned over the past year, every individual has their own risk tolerance.
-While AMC has taken steps to mitigate some risk, there are still inherent risks involved in overnight lodging, indoor dining, and group travel.
-Individuals choosing to stay at an AMC hut or lodge or participate in an AMC program in 2021 are assuming personal responsibility and accepting increased risks regarding COVID-19.
+As we have all learned throughout the pandemic, every individual has their own risk tolerance.
+While AMC has taken steps to mitigate some risk, there are still inherent risks involved in overnight lodging, indoor dining, and group travel and activities.
+Individuals choosing to stay at an AMC hut or lodge or participate in an AMC program in 2022 are assuming personal responsibility and accepting increased risks regarding COVID-19.
 If you feel uncomfortable with these risks, AMC suggests you delay or modify your adventure to when you feel comfortable joining us.
 For more detailed information specific to your destination, call our Contact Service Center at 603-466-2727 or email firstname.lastname@example.org.

 COVID-19 Guest Information

 AMC recommends guests follow CDC guidance to maximize protection and prevent possibly spreading it to others, including wearing a mask indoors in public if you are in an area of substantial or high transmission.
 In areas of low or moderate transmission, masks are welcome but not required.
 AMC will update signage to recommend masks when specific locations cross the CDC’s threshold for substantial risk.